 In 2015, Holman Engineering restored the car and made it fully operational.
-In March of 2016, Dutch collector Evert Louwman purchased Connecticut-built Armstrong Phaeton for $483,400 and, according to Sports Car Digest, displayed the vehicle at Louwman Museum in The Hague, Netherlands.
+In March of 2016, Dutch collector Evert Louwman purchased Connecticut-built Armstrong Phaeton for $483,400 and displayed the vehicle at Louwman Museum in The Hague, Netherlands.

 Check out this article if you want to read more about the world’s first hybrid car interesting history.

 Hennessey Venom GT

 Speed is not the only thing most car guys or gals look for in a car, but it certainly is a very important part of a car’s capability.
 It also shows how much mankind can achieve and demonstrates how we all can do better.
 Owning one of the fastest cars can undoubtedly make you feel unstoppable.
 As long as it is legal to drive it on long and spacey highways, there is nothing stopping you from pushing the car to its limits and driving as fast as you can.

 Hennessey Venom GT, the world’s fastest car at the moment, has an astonishing verified top speed of 270.49 mph.
 It also has a maximal estimated top speed of 278 mph.
 Furthermore, Hennessey has an ability to accelerate from 0-200 miles in just 14.51 seconds.